motform/colemak-se/README.md

 * The base layout targets 102-key keyboards, as these are the far most widely used in Sweden.
 * Colemak-SE makes as few key changes as possible in order to ease the often brutal learning process.

-Currently, only MacOS and Windows keyboard layouts are available.
+Currently, only macOS and Windows keyboard layouts are available.
 Linux support and QMK files are under development.
 Any pull requests with new implementations are greatly appreciated!

 # Layout
 ![illustration of colemak-se layout](./assets/illustrations/layout.png)